kenken64/NUSISS-DevOpsEng/workshop/workshop5.md

         - .:/app
 ```

-6. Start the docker container using docker-compose, To terminate this process press Ctrl + C
+6. Start the docker container using docker-compose.

 ```
-sudo docker-compose up --build
+docker-compose up --build
 ```

 7. Launch another Jupyter notebook terminal (slave server) to execute this step.
 Implement test on separate container, please replace the hash value of the container id from ps command